ikeyike/bike-share-analysis/README.md

 ### Part 2

 Now I  know what data needs to be cleaned/removed and which columns can be created from the existing data for our analyisis.
-Part 2 of the cleaning process with SQL can be viewed [here](https://console.cloud.google.com/bigquery?sq=373810022363:46df1a05ea1e4378955af4ebb146993e) on BigQuery.
+Part 2 of the cleaning process with SQL can be viewed [here](https://github.com/ikeyike/bike-share-analysis/blob/main/Cleaning%20Part%202.sql) on GitHub.
 Below is an example of the first part of the query.

 ![Screen Shot 2022-12-20 at 1 30 34 PM](https://user-images.githubusercontent.com/121066858/209037119-f54f3026-5a0a-44eb-87ca-5311f8190112.png)